 The construction process involved five phases: Surveying; the establishment of the infrastructure and accommodation; diverting the Colorado River; preparation of the ground and the construction of the Dam.

 The work on the construction required the diversion of the Colorado River.
-This was done by digging four tunnels through the sides of the canyon walls with each tunnel being over 1200 metres long.
+This was done by digging four tunnels through the sides of the canyon walls with each tunnel being over three quarters of a mile (1200 metres) long.
 This was a difficult and dangerous task with many workers suffering from the effects of carbon monoxide poisoning from the vehicle fumes as well as injuries from the dangers of rock blasting.
 The tunnels were then lined with concrete, using moveable sections of steel forms.
-Pneumatic concrete guns were used to fill the overhead forms, resulting in a concrete lining that was 3 feet thick.
+Pneumatic concrete guns were used to fill the overhead forms, resulting in a concrete lining that was 3 feet (91 cm) thick.

 Once the tunnels were completed, the river could be blocked to divert it through the tunnels, leaving the proposed site clear for the construction work on the Dam to begin.
-The first task was to excavate down to bedrock to a depth of 40 feet.
+The first task was to excavate down to bedrock to a depth of 40 feet (12 metres).
 At the same time the "High Scalers" worked on the canyon walls.
 Their job was to remove any loose rocks to provide a good key for the concrete.
 The first concrete was poured on 6th June, 1933.
 The base alone required 230 individual blocks of concrete.
-Five-foot tall blocks of varying width, ranging from 25 square feet on the downstream face to 60 square feet for those facing upstream.
+Five-foot tall blocks of varying width, ranging from 25 square feet (2.3 Sq m) on the downstream face to 60 square feet (5.5 Sq m)for those facing upstream.

 The blocks were linked together like a giant Lego set with a system of alternating vertical and horizontal schemes.
 The total amount of concrete used was 3,250,000 cubic yards for the Dam plus a million for the power plant, intake towers and other support structures.
 Two batch plants were created on site to produce the concrete which was transported to the required location on railcars in large four and eight cubic yard buckets and then by an overhead cableway system, which lifted the buckets and lowered them to the forms.
 At peak production, one bucket was delivered about every 78 seconds.